-This information will help you care for your biopsy site at home.
-This procedure is done for patients with breast cancer or melanoma to see if cancer cells have spread to the lymph nodes.
+This information will help you care for yourself after your sentinel lymph node biopsy at Memorial Sloan Kettering (MSK).
+You may have had this procedure if you have breast cancer or melanoma so that your doctor can see if the cancer cells have spread to your lymph nodes.

-Your biopsy site will be covered with Steri-strips® (thin strips of paper tape).
-Do not remove the Steri-strips®.
-The tape will fall off on its own.
-However, if after 14 days the Steri-strips® have not come off, you may gently remove them.
+- If your incision is covered with Steri-Strips, leave them on until they fall off on their own.
+However, if after 14 days the Steri-strips have not come off, you may gently remove them.

-You may feel tender, sore, numbness and tingling along your incision (surgical cut) site as it heals.
+Your incision may feel tender and sore.
+You may also notice numbness and tingling along your incision as it heals.
 This can come and go.
 It can last from a week to more than several months.
 These sensations happen as your nerves heal.
 They are completely normal and will improve with time.

-As you continue to heal, you may feel scar tissue along your incision site(s).
+You may feel scar tissue along your incision as you continue to heal.
 It will feel hard.
 This is common and will soften over the next several months.

-Before showering, you can remove the bandage that was on your incisions.
+Before showering, you can remove the bandage that was on your incision.
 You do not need to put another bandage on after your shower.

-You may return to most normal activities the day after your procedure.
+You may return to most normal activities the day after your biopsy.
 You should wait 7 days to resume heavy exercise, such as

 - Lifting weights